How long do you want to hire a vehicle in Dublin?

 If you’d like to drive your current vehicle for additional days or if you notice that you require to upgrade to a different model for a longer stay in Ireland, just simply contact the car rental company to arrange an extended rental.

-Ireland develops a bus system that merges most major and mid-sized towns, but hiring a car is considered the best way to see the Irish countryside, particularly the city of Dublin.
+Ireland developed a bus system that merges most major and mid-sized towns, but hiring a car is considered the best way to see the Irish countryside, particularly the city of Dublin.

 In Dublin, parking spaces are at a premium and the traffic is heavier than in New York City, and almost all sights are within walking distance of each other.
 Determine the location of your accommodation carefully so walking is possible and rent a car for destinations that are not within walking distance.